vickyjn/jagan.github.io/index.md

 ---

-## ❓ FAQ
-**Is this only for Canada?**
-The advice is Canada-friendly but useful anywhere.
-Localized notes appear where helpful.

-**Will you review my resume/portfolio?**
-During office hours only, first-come first-served.
-Check the **Events** section.

-**Can I reuse these materials?**
-Yes, with attribution.
-See license in the repo.

 ---

 ## 🧾 Site Notes
 - Built with **GitHub Pages** (static, no tracking).
 - Checklists save to your **browser (localStorage)** only.
-- Contributions welcome: PRs with one-line reason why your resource helps newcomers.